cincospenguinos/MinecraftStartup/README.md

 ## Can I clone it and use it?

 Sure!
 Feel free to modify it to your heart's content.
-If you have bugfixes, I'd really appreciate if you submit a PR, but otherwise it's available for free use.
+If you have bugfixes I'd really appreciate if you submit a PR, but otherwise it's available for free use.

-## MVP

-- [x] I can sign up on the server
-- [x] I can start the server with my info
-- [x] Andre can accept my sign up request, and I am informed via email
-- [x] Andre can reject my sign up request, and I am informed via email
-- [ ] I can see when the server is running